 policies, activities, and needs.

-Of equal importance is to create a “world of SDGs” in which all the elements of SDG implementation can communicate with each other ( order now Figure 3).
+Of equal importance is to create a “world of SDGs” in which all the elements of SDG implementation can communicate with each other (Figure 3).
 In this SDG world, the SDGs, targets, indicators and other elements will have networking means, similar to Facebook and LinkedIn, but tailored for the diversity of the elements.
 Communication tools similar the Twitter, YouTube, Dropbox, and Instagram but designed for the needs of the SDG world will allow rapid and ef cient exchange of information between all elements and a communication with the world at large.
 Analysis of the graph data and the communications will help to identify needs, document progress, and enable a deep learning bene ting the development of the goals into successful “adults.”

 The Secretary-General of the United Nations wrote in 2013, “The world’s quest for dignity, peace, prosperity, justice, sustainability and an end to poverty has reached an unprecedented moment of urgency,”10 and he underlined the urgency in “The Road to Dignity” report in 2014.11 Recent social and political developments, particularly the looming “post-truth” world of “alternative facts” have not reduced the urgency, but rather increased it.

 Creating this urgency may require some form of competition among the goals and the governments.
 Achieving the SDGs requires the world to watch how the goals supported by the governments make their way to 2030.
 Let’s design an SDG world such that we can watch the governments compete to be the best in enabling the SDGs to be successful in transforming the world into a better place

 1. World Economic Forum, 2017.
 Global Risk Report 2017.
 World Economic Forum, Geneva. http://www3.weforum.org/docs/